 [Strictly speaking, the top five pirated films of the year were Fast Five, The Hangover II, Thor, Source Code, and I am Number Four.
 It’s not a ‘best of’ list, exactly, but that’s a different story.]

 Even most opponents of SOPA/PIPA maintain a common front on this issue: the foreign thief must be stopped.
 Chris Dodd is right about this: the only public debate is about how.

-For the past few years, Kim Dotcom (nee Schmitz1 been the MPAA’s go-to example of the foreign thief.
+For the past few years, Kim Dotcom (nee Schmitz) been the MPAA’s go-to example of the foreign thief.
 Dotcom is a flamboyant hacker/entrepreneur with a fraud conviction, a penchant for fake names, and a fortune built, like many new media fortunes, in the grey areas of IP law.
 Megaupload was one of the first cloud storage or ‘cyberlocker’ services, and is routinely ranked in the global top 50 in traffic.
 There is little doubt that it hosted a lot of infringing media.
-There is doubt about the extent to which Megaupload encouraged this, and how that affects their liability for infringement.
+There is doubt about the extent to which Megaupload encouraged this, and how that impacts charges of criminal infringement.

 The Megaupload indictment is also a public effort to cast a villain in the file sharing story: to prove that someone, other than consumers, benefits from piracy.
 Kim Dotcom’s arrest—with all of his luxury cars on prominent display—is about making the case not only for abstract losses to industry but also theft from industry.
 We’ve repeatedly taken issue with the industry calculation of losses, most of which are fictional.
 But let’s ask the narrower question.
 Who is the foreign thief, and how much is he stealing?